hbg/mcp-flag-sweeper/README.md

 A Model Context Protocol (MCP) server that uses Polyglot Piranha to automatically clean up feature flags in your codebase.
 Transform feature flag calls into their final values based on flag states defined in `flags.json`.

-**🎯 Vision:** Connect to live feature flag systems (LaunchDarkly, Split.io, etc.) to automatically identify and safely remove stable flags from your codebase.
+**🎯 Vision:** Connect to live feature flag systems (LaunchDarkly, Split.io, custom experimentation MCP) to automatically identify and safely remove stable flags from your codebase.

 ## ✨ What This Does